cgswong/docker-kafka/README.md

 For example, an environment variable `KAFKA_NUM_PARTITIONS=3` will result in `num.partitions=3` within `server.properties`.
 Similarly, to auto create topics when a broker publishes to a non-existent topic you can use an environment variable `KAFKA_AUTO_CREATE_TOPICS_ENABLE=true` which will result in `auto.create.topics.enable=true` within `server.properties` with the default replication factor and number of partitions which can also be set similarly.

 ## Issues
-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/cgswong/dockerfiles/issues), prefixing the issue with 'KAFKA:'.
+If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/cgswong/docker-kafka/issues).

-## Contributing
-If you would to contribute to this project please review the [CONTRIBUTING guide](https://github.com/MonsantoCo/dockerfiles/kafka/blob/master/CONTRIBUTING.md).